raghavendar-ts/Elasticsearch-Report-Plugin/README.md

 </pre>

 __Configure E-Mail Properties :__

+You need to follow the below procedure if you want the generated reports to be sent as E-Mail.

 <ol>
 	<li>Once you have installed the plugin, go to <b>ES_HOME/plugins/esreport/properties</b>.</li>
 	<li>Open the file named <b>mail.properties</b>.</li>